ron-reaser/reaser.org/content/course/cs440/index.md

 + Utilize the entity-relationship model to diagram and iterate database schemas.

-+ Employ the relational model with normalization up to 3NF, relational algebra, and relational calculus.
++ 3	Employ the relational model including relational algebra, relational calculus, and translation from the entity-relationship model with normalization using normal.

 + Write data definition and data manipulation queries using Structured Query Language.

-+ Create and examine databases using industry-standard technologies, including:
++ Create and examine databases using industry-standard technologies including:

     + Oracle Database with Java for desktop applications.